Frequently Asked Questions (FAQ)

 Yes!
 Provide your students with instructions on how to participate in a Blackboard Collaborate session.
 Students can participate in Blackboard Collaborate sessions on their mobile device in the recommended browsers or the Blackboard app.

 Yes, you and your students could meet at a distance.
 The simplest solution may be to arrange a phone call.
-You could also use at web-conferencing tool like Blackboard Collaborate or Microsoft Teams.
+You could also use at web-conferencing tool like Blackboard Collaborate or Microsoft Teams or Zoom.
 For equipment. you can use a computer with a microphone (preferably a headset with microphone for best results), a computer and a telephone to dial in, or a smartphone or tablet.
 Wi-Fi is usually recommended over cellular data for anyone using a smartphone or tablet, due to the high bandwidth required.